-Today we are faced with daunting new challenges: looming climate change, stalled social mobility, geometric technological advancement, grossly substandard infrastructure, fraying cultural and racial fabric, and a fragile sense of the public commons.
-The city is the space where we will confront and hopefully reconcile these challenges.
+Today we are faced with daunting new challenges: climate change, stalled social mobility, exponential technological dislocations, grossly substandard infrastructure, systemic racism, fraying cultural fabric, and a fragile sense of the public commons.
+The city is the space where we will confront and reconcile these challenges.
 The city is the last and best hope for humanity, and architects must share the stewardship of this hope as we together heal our planet.

-At PAU we have built a practice that attempts to address the pressing challenges of our era, a practice decidedly focused on social impact through the tangible advancement of cities.
-PAU designs lasting architecture and humanist urbanism to advance the city of the future, to advance the values of liberté, égalité, et fraternité that undergird metropolitan life, to design cities, buildings, public spaces, infrastructure, and urban technologies that are of, by, and for the global civilization we seek to serve and advance.
+At PAU we have built a practice that attempts to address the pressing issues of our era, a practice decidedly focused on social impact through the tangible improvement of cities.
+PAU designs lasting architecture and humanist urbanism to advance the city of the future, to advance the values of liberté, égalité, et humanité that undergird metropolitan life.
+We design cities, buildings, public spaces, infrastructure, and urban technologies that are of, by, and for the global civilization we seek to serve and enrich.
 We take on this mission informed by decades of proven experience, guided by the ideal that by reinventing cities, we can help shepherd our shared world to betterment, self-reflection, and public delight.